Changing from PRODA to myID and RAM

 • authorise other staff to act on behalf of the business

-• has a Digital ID such as myID
+• they have a Digital ID such as myID

 • their full legal name matches the name used to set up myID